jjuinni/Portfolio/Coursework/README.md

 3/6 in progress
 - [Certificate]()
 - [Course reference](https://www.coursera.org/specializations/big-data?)
-- The basics of using Hadoop with MapReduce, Spark, Pig and Hive.
+- Description: The basics of using Hadoop with MapReduce, Spark, Pig and Hive.
 Understanding big data and how it will impact your business.

 </details>